wandyezj/wandyezj.github.io/writing/api-design-accessibility-principles.md

 ##### Minimal

 Fewer concepts generally takes less time to understand.
-Employing a __Mental Model__ and __Technical Model__ have as few steps or pieces as possible will generally make it easier to grasp.
+Employing a __Mental Model__ and __Technical Model__ that have as few steps or few pieces as possible will generally make it easier to grasp.

 ### Behavior